mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 <Lesson
   title="Lesson 2"
-  body="Leave interesting technical problems to others where possible, no matter how simple they seem to solve."
+  body="Use existing solutions for technological problems where possible, particularly ones you do not understand deeply."
 />

 ### Regret 3: Using RethinkDB